The Difference Between a Credit Union and a Bank

 Credit unions are financial institutions that are not-for-profit cooperatives.
 Credit unions also are owned and controlled by their members.
 A credit union doesn’t have stock holders who own the business.
 When you are part of a credit union, you are not seen as a “customer”, you are a member and owner of the credit union.

-Thanks for reading, Super Savers!
-We’ll see you next week to learn more about how to save for your future.
-Remember to stop by your local branch and pick up some Youth Month prizes!
+Thanks for reading!
+We’ll see you next time to learn more about how to save for your future.
+Do you have a safe place to save your money?
+If not, check out our options for Youth Savings!